Adelic Models of Percolation: Number fields: local models and lattice percolation

 \proof Consider again the diagram of \eqref{bigdiagram}, which we now draw as

 where the numbered arrows correspond to the numbering of the statements.
 The arrow marked as $\textcircled{1}$ is the content of Proposition~\ref{abgrpHNLFqt}.
-The arrows marked as $\textcircled{2}$ and $\textcircled{4}$ are the result of the adelic product formula, respectively as shown in Lemma~\ref{lemJxJinfty} and Theorem~\ref{localadelicFF} for the function field case, and in Theorem~\ref{NumFadelicfininftyPerc} for number fields.
+The arrows marked as $\textcircled{2}$ and $\textcircled{4}$ are the result of the adelic product formula, respectively as shown in Lemma~\ref{lemJxJinfty} and Theorem~\ref{localadelicFF} for the function field case, and in Theorem~\ref{NumFadelicfininftyPerc} for number fields (where the possible presence of a Siegel zero of the Dedekind zeta function plays a role).
 The arrows marked $\textcircled{r}$ are, in both cases, the restriction to the component at one of the finite places of the global field.
 The arrow $\textcircled{3}$ is obtained by comparing Proposition~\ref{infclusterPadic} with Lemma~\ref{JqxInfSum} and Proposition~\ref{infclusterx}, or by observing that both models have an analogous geometric description in terms of Bruhat--Tits trees of the respective local fields.
 The arrow marked $\textcircled{5}$ is the equivalence shown in Proposition~\ref{toricAinfty}.
 The arrow $\textcircled{6}$ is the result of Lemma~\ref{toricPMperc} and Remark~\ref{t2Mt}.
 The hypotheses of the statement correspond to the hypotheses of each of these individual statements that establish the relations illustrated in the arrows of the diagram. \endproof